 Columbia Nursing Degree Programs

-- Master of Science: The Master of Science prepares nurses for advanced clinical practice.
+Master of Science: The Master of Science prepares Nurse Anesthesia students for advanced clinical practice.

-- Doctor of Nursing Practice (DNP): The DNP program prepares advanced practice nurses as comprehensive care practitioners who provide fully accountable and continuous care to patients across settings and during transitions.
+- Doctor of Nursing Practice (DNP): The program prepares registered nurses and advanced practice nurses provide fully accountable and continuous care to patients across settings and during transitions.